WANdisco/wandisco-documentation-ldm/docs/configuration-data-migrations.md

 The default value for this is `1,000,000`, but we recommend increasing it to `10,000,000` for production use.

 :::note
-After configuring DFS properties, you must restart all cluster services that rely on HDFS configuration for their function (including the HDFS service) for the changes to apply.
+After configuring HDFS properties, you must restart all cluster services that rely on HDFS configuration for their function (including the HDFS service) for the changes to apply.
 :::